Traumatic Brain Injuries and Potential Long-Term Effects

-Mental/Cognitive Symptoms: People who have suffered a traumatic brain injury can feel as if everything around them has slowed down.
-Other symptoms include “brain fog” or confusion, difficulty concentrating, both short term and long-term memory issues, recall and information processing, problem-solving, and thinking clearly.
+People who have suffered a traumatic brain injury can feel as if everything around them has slowed down.
+Other symptoms include “brain fog” or confusion, difficulty concentrating, both short-term and long-term memory issues, recall and information processing, problem-solving, and thinking clearly.
 They may also struggle to follow and participate in conversations, speak and write, and understand speech and writing.
-Still other victims develop sleep disorders after their injuries including sleeping more or less than usual, as well as have trouble falling asleep.
+Still, other victims develop sleep disorders after their injuries including sleeping more or less than usual, as well as having trouble falling asleep.

 If you suspect that you or a loved one has suffered a brain injury, it is important that you seek medical attention right away.

 If you or a loved one has suffered a traumatic brain injury because of someone else’s negligence, you need a lawyer who has experience in handling brain injury cases.
 The Callahan Law Firm has a history of successfully representing individuals and their families in traumatic brain injury cases.
 We offer consultations free of charge.
 Contact our Traumatic Brain Injury Lawyers today to see how we can help.
 Call us at 713-224-9000, or fill out our contact form here.

 Michael uses his curiosity and skill to fight for people whose lives have been forever altered by tragic or traumatic events.